iv461/icey/icey/doc/source/first_icey_node.md

 ```

-In the following, we will look more closely into how Subscribers and Timers follow the `Stream` concept and how this changes the way of asynchronous programming.
+In the following, we will look more closely into how Subscriptions and Timers follow the `Stream` concept and how this changes the way of asynchronous programming.